mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

             \end{cases}
             \end{equation*}

 In the implementation, each proposition variable (BES variables) is replaced by a propositional variable instantiation (PVI).
-Thus, in the implementation, the nodes of the structure graphs are PVIs.
+A PVI is a predicate variable instantiation, i.e., given a predicate formula `\varphi`, an occurrence `Y(e)` in `\varphi` is a PVI.
+In the implementation, the nodes of the structure graphs are PVIs.

 Attractor sets